 Have you resolved the theoretical, practical and commercial challenges involved in IFRS 16, the accounting standard for leases?
 The standard entered into force on 1 January 2019.

-One of the requirements of IFRS 16 is that all future lease obligations must be recognised in the balance sheet.
-Under this model, the lessee recognises a financial obligation to make lease payments, along with an accompanying right to use the underlying asset.
+One of the requirements of IFRS 16 is that all future lease obligations must be recognized in the balance sheet.
+Under this model, the lessee recognizes a financial obligation to make lease payments, along with an accompanying right to use the underlying asset.

-7. Will the company’s loan terms be changed when the lease obligations are recognised in the balance sheet?
+- Will the company’s loan terms be changed when the lease obligations are recognized in the balance sheet?

 Fortunately, quick and reliable answers can be found to most of these questions.
 House of Control’s IFRS 16 solution can be used independently of the company’s ERP/accounting system.
 It covers all relevant conditions, such as transitional rules, disclosure requirements, right-of-use calculations, lease obligations and lease payments.

 Would you look to have a closer look at our IFRS 16 software?